coq/coq/doc/sphinx/language/gallina-specification-language.rst

 successor :g:`(S (S n))` satisfies also :g:`P`.
 This is indeed analogous to the structural induction principle we got for :g:`nat`.

-.. exn:: Non strictly positive occurrence of @ident in @type
+.. exn:: Non strictly positive occurrence of @ident in @type.

-.. exn:: The conclusion of @type is not valid; it must be built from @ident
+.. exn:: The conclusion of @type is not valid; it must be built from @ident.

 Parametrized inductive types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~